 France, with Petanque America service"

-We always have a variety of competition boules in stock, but if you are looking for a specific size/weight combination we can get you any boules set available out there.
+We always have a variety of competition boules in stock, but if you are looking for a specific size/weight combination we can get you any combination availabl.

 Instead of you ordering online from the respective websites in France, we:

 - charge your card when we ship, not at time of order.

 - debit your card in US$, so no surprises